What is a bonding session?

 Make sure to remove any chipped nail polish.
 I think makeup is just fine for the session, if that's something that gives you confidence.
 I encourage you to come to the studio feeling your best.
 If you feel beautiful, that will come through in the photos.
 But if you're not a makeup person, don't give it a second thought.

-The mama below wanted to wear her jewelry for the session, and I thought it brought something meaningful.
-Being indigenous is deeply important to who she is, and who her child is.
+The mama below wanted to wear her jewelry for the session, and it brought something unique and meaningful to her session.
+Being indigenous is deeply important to who she is, and who her child is, and for her, her jewelry helped her show their roots.

 Make sure to remove any chipped nail polish.
 I think makeup is just fine for the session, if that's something that gives you confidence.
 I encourage you to come to the studio feeling your best.
 If you feel beautiful, that will come through in the photos.
 But if you're not a makeup person, don't give it a second thought.

-The mama below wanted to wear her jewelry for the session, and I thought it brought something meaningful.
-Being indigenous is deeply important to who she is, and who her child is.
+The mama below wanted to wear her jewelry for the session, and it brought something unique and meaningful to her session.
+Being indigenous is deeply important to who she is, and who her child is, and for her, her jewelry helped her show their roots.

 What's the best age for a bonding session?